JoshuaSand0val/semantic-props/README.md

-# Easy, powerful and semantic CSS custom properties.
+# Expertly crafted CSS Custom Properties (variables) for creating consistent components in any design.

 **Add it to your project now via installation by NPM:**